vendor rebates accounting treatment

 Streamlining Rebate Processes

-Efficiency is the name of the game when it comes to rebate management.
+Efficiency is the name of the game when it comes to management.
 Retailers need to have a process that's as simple as possible for them and their customers.

 Automating Accruals and Accounting